 English 1.8 Feet (traveled for reaction time) + 7.3 Feet (traveled for maneuver time) = 9.1 Feet Metric 0.55 Meters (traveled for reaction time) + 2.2 Meters (traveled for maneuver time) = 2.75 Meters

 Step that up to 10 MPH (16 KPH) and you need to see around 20 ft (6 meters) ahead to adequately react to cracks, rocks, sticks, etc.

 Given my test configurations, it seems that mounting the ShredLights SL-200 on top of the board and/or onto a helmet would yield the best result (casting light as far ahead as possible and providing ample reaction time).
 For this, ShredLights recommends the new “Sticky Mounts”.
 These work well for helmet mounting as well as mounting to non-traditional boards like the Onewheel.

 I was adamant about keeping the ShredLights underneath my board and as a result, I am not getting the full benefit (beam distance and length).
 That is still a night and day improvement over no lights and it allows me to comfortably ride my traditional longboard in total darkness though.

-Luckily, my hardware was long enough to accommodate this.
+Luckily, my hardware was long enough to accommodate this (I replaced the “stock” hardware on the Meepo with something longer plus a Phillips-head).
 I ended up installing the ShredLight mounts on top of the existing nuts (and adding #8 Zinc Flat Washers as spacers) - then, I used an additional set of nuts to secure the mounts:

 Again, a little creative, but this worked for me and maximized the height of the ShredLights under the deck.
 The 1 inch (2-3 cm) difference in height is a noticeable improvement.